Anku5hk/Programmers_guide_to_Python/book.md

     self.__my_var3 = new_value

   # deleter method for '__my_var3'
-  # if you don't want '__my_var3' value to be deleted, don't define this 'deleter' method
+  # if you don't want '__my_var3' value to be deleted, don't define this method
   @my_var.deleter
   def my_var(self):
     print("Deleter method called")